hickford/hickford.github.io/CV/Matthew-Hickford-CV.markdown

 ----------
 ### Featurespace Ltd (October 2011 to date)

-* Analyst Developer at behavioural analytics startup.
+* Analyst Developer at predictive analytics startup.
 * Consulting work developing churn and cross-sell models for retailers.
 * Designed, developed and documented software in C#.
 * Learnt machine learning theory and implemented algorithms in code.